Sixteen years ago, some of my colleagues and I began installing water chlorination units in communities where people

-We hope you purchase our soaps not only for their high quality, enticing scents, and beauty, but also as a means of supporting our annual water chlorination projects.
-You can learn more about these projects by clicking on the "Waters of Grace" tab in the menu.
+We hope you purchase our soaps not only for their high quality, enticing scents, and beauty, but also as a means of supporting our ongoing water chlorination projects.
+To learn more about these projects, click on the "Waters of Grace" tab in the menu.